-To calculate functional networks, all barriers were snapped to the USGS High Resolution National Hydrography Dataset (NHDPlus).
+To calculate functional networks, all barriers were snapped to the USGS High Resolution National Hydrography Dataset (NHDPlus), except in Puerto Rico, where they were snapped to the USGS Medium Resolution version.
 Where possible, their locations were manually inspected to verify their correct position on the aquatic network.

 Network length measures the amount of connected aquatic network length that would be added to the network by removing the barrier.
 Longer connected networks may provide more overall aquatic habitat for a wider variety of organisms and better support dispersal and migration.